expo/examples/with-moti/README.md

 Moti is built with TypeScript and has first-class support.
 Here's how to add TS support to your project:

 - Rename `App.js` ➜ `App.tsx`
-- Run `npx expo start` -- TypeScript will be automatically configured.
+- Run `yarn start` or `npm run start` -- TypeScript will be automatically configured.

 > 💡 Learn more about [TypeScript in Expo](https://docs.expo.dev/guides/typescript/)